matthh9797/palmbloo/site/content/posts/welcome-to-my-personal-blog.md

 By moving to lots of different places and living under lots of different conditions we will share with you the pro's and con's of living in different [Places]({{< ref "/place" >}}) and help you discover what is really important to you in your chosen place to live.
 There is no perfect place in the world, if there was everyone would move there, then it would no longer be perfect.
 There are lots of factors to consider when choosing a place like weather, cost of living, jobs, crowdedness, activities, safety and weather again!

-### Learn new skills

-When travelling you learn a lot of new skills so we would like to share some [Skills]({{< ref "/skill" >}}), tips and tricks.
-We like to focus our travel around meeting local people and with that you often learn a variety of interesting things.
-We also try to travel cheap and light (*within reason*) and you learn a lot as you go so you can read this section for our tips and tricks.

 ![Lonely Beach sunset](/images/posts/welcome-article/lonely-beach2.jpg)

 ### A Few More Reasons